The Book

 The system observes a physician in Room 3 deviate from protocol.
 It logs the anomaly.
 It does not understand what it is seeing.

-This book is free and open.
+This book is open.
 Support thoughtful AI in medicine.